 Again, Pride and Prejudice provide an excellent example.
 If Elizabeth Bennet and Darcy liked each other immediately, and their friends and family immediately approved, their marriage would be much less satisfying, and nothing much would have been learned along the way, except that it's great to fall in love.

 Note how other writers build dramatic tension during this part of their narrative.
 How do they keep us interested in the outcome of the story?
-How many impediments are necessary to make the reader feel satisfied at the end?
+How many impediments are necessary to make the reader feel satisfied in the end?
 None of these decisions are necessarily easy.
 Part of your growth as a writer entails developing a feel for a successful story arc.

 The rising action leads to the climax, the turning point in the story, which in turn leads to the resolution.
 The central dramatic question is solved one way or another.
 Peter Selgin provides a good example in his book By Cunning & Craft: